shabeer-syed/acesinehrs/_pages/starterguide.md

 aces_data$medcode <- gsub("\\.","",aces_data$medcode) #removes punctuations
 ```

-* For each file, convert all data fields into the same classes (e.g. character, date) and machine readable format (e.g., R and Python likes dates as: year-month-day)
+* For each file, convert all data fields into the same classes (e.g. character, date) and machine-readable format (e.g., R and Python likes dates as: year-month-day)

 ```ruby
 # R dplyr example of converting a data frame to character class